✨ Professional Resume Review | Get Yours Today | Certified Experts

 Insurance is one of the industries that starts graduates on an impressive salary of approximately £30k plus a year.

-Responsibilities for this role include helping clients to identify, understand, and minimize financial risk in their various business operations.
+This role’s responsibilities include helping clients identify, understand, and minimize financial risk in their various business operations.

 This involves corporate insurance calculations, industry standards evaluations, and plenty of client management skills.